AQA Anthology: English Literature: Prose

-2008 Reissued Anthology
+2008 reissued anthology

 In 2008 the Anthology was reissued without "Education for Leisure" following complaints about its reference to knives and concerns about rising levels of knife crime in schools.
 In the new Anthology the poem was replaced with a "This page is left intentionally blank" notice.
 After removing "Education for Leisure" from the anthology the exam board was accused of censorship.

-2010 Anthology
+2010 anthology

 The fifth anthology was produced for first teaching in 2010.

 The anthology includes poems under the heading "Moon on the Tides" and prose under the heading "Sunlight on the Grass".
 Some of the poems are by authors of poems in the first anthology such as Agard and Armitage.

 The poetry anthology was divided into four clusters, titled "Character and voice", "Place", "Conflict", and "Relationships".